Stoichiometry

 Stoichiometry is the branch of chemistry that deals with the quantitative relationships between reactants and products in a chemical reaction.
 It allows chemists to predict how much of each substance is needed or produced in a reaction.

-• Use the mole ratio from the balanced equation to relate moles of the given substance to moles of the unknown substance.
+• Mole Ratios: Use the coefficients in the balanced equation to relate moles of one substance to another in the reaction.

 LABORATORY